FabianaCampanari/Top-Trumps/README.md

 ✨Command (while) executes only while the condition is true.

-✨LOOP - Structure of Repetition of ARRAYS.
+✨ Structure of Repetition of ARRAYS.

 ✨Images, HTML and CSS manipulation.

 ✨Use of Functions to integrate HTML and JS.
 ____________________________________________________________________________________________________________________
-🏮 Copyright (c) 2022, Fabiana Campanari.
+🔅 Copyright (c) 2022, Fabiana Campanari.
    All rights reserved.

-🏮 Copyright (c) 2022, Fabiana Campanari.
+🔅 Copyright (c) 2022, Fabiana Campanari.
    Todos os direitos reservados.